 Artificial putting greens have become more and more common among commercial properties for many reasons.
 But what many people don't realize, is that it's an excellent addition to residential spaces as well.
 Outdoor putting greens in your own backyard may seem like a luxury, but avid golfers will love the convenience.
 It'll also be a hit with guests.
 So why are more people opting into artificial putting greens?

-Flexibility of Location
+Flexibility of Installation Location

-Successful use of natural grass depends on the type of soil, the climate where it is being used, and the amount of sunlight it receives.
+Successful use of natural grass for putting greens depends on the type of soil, the climate where it is being used, and the amount of sunlight it receives.
 If you don't have a well-drained lawn, it won't be a success.
 Synthetic turf can be installed almost anywhere and can look its best in any shade.
 This means that you can install your golf green even in shady areas, in a yard that doesn't get much sun, or in a section of your yard that doesn't provide healthy soil.

-The durability of Putting Greens
+The Durability of Artificial Golf Greens

 Your freshly installed putting green does not have to be flat and boring.
 We offer a variety of customizations that can improve your game.
 If you're stuck on how to make a putting green that's right for you, let us help you with the design process.
 The area can be designed to create a challenging course that is fun to play with your friends and family.

 Artificial turf will provide an even and consistent playing surface without holes, divots, or clumps.
 Natural grass is more often than not bumpy and it can be hard to maintain a uniform surface.
 This can be due to wear, pet relief, environmental changes, or simply the way that natural grass grows.
 Because of this, artificial putting greens are considered the safer option in regard to the risk of tripping.

 Installing conventional grass comes with a long list of maintenance duties.
 Watering, weeding, fertilizing, edging, and mowing to just name a few.
 When maintaining a putting green, this upkeep is even more important because it will affect the gameplay.
-Artificial grass is a low-maintenance option that requires little work and always looks its best.
+Artificial grass for putting greens is a low-maintenance option that requires little work and always looks its best.

-Selecting the Correct Materials
+Selecting the Correct Materials for Outdoor Putting Greens

 The design and size of your putting green are completely up to you.
 You can keep it simple or include practice elements such as hitting mats, large boxes, ponds, or a creek bed.
 You can also practice off the green with grass bunkers and sand berm bunkers.